kibet-gilbert/co1_metaanalysis/README.md

 4. [SATé](https://github.com/sate-dev/sate-core) for [sate-tools-linux](https://github.com/sate-dev/sate-tools-linux)
 5. [PASTA](https://github.com/smirarab/pasta) [(Tutorial)](https://github.com/smirarab/pasta/blob/master/pasta-doc/pasta-tutorial.md)
 6. Other tools; [SEPP](https://github.com/smirarab/sepp), [HMMER](http://hmmer.org/)
+7. To view the multiple sequence alignments use [jalview](http://www.jalview.org/download) for datasets upto a few thousands but for bigger data sets use [Seaview](http://doua.prabi.fr/software/seaview) by [Gouy et al.](https://academic.oup.com/mbe/article/27/2/221/970247).
+Seaview uses the FLTK (installed separately) project for its user interface.

 #### MSA evaluation:
 This is can be done based on two approaches: 1.
 Based on a reference MSA (which we don't have) or 2.
 Based on analysing the alignments themselves.
 In the later we use the following [sequence based methods](https://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#sequence-based-methods):
 1. [Computing the CORE index of any alignment ](https://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#computing-the-local-core-index).
 2. Evaluating the [Transitive Consistency Score (TCS)](https://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#transitive-consistency-score-tcs) of an MSA.
+The scores generated here are usefull in filtering our sequences and in phylogenetic inference based on herogenous site evolutionary rates.

 ### Phylogenetic Inference
 1. [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html)
 2. [FastTree](http://www.microbesonline.org/fasttree/)

-The available/applicable computer readable formats of the phylogenetic trees are [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html), [NEXUS](http://en.wikipedia.org/wiki/Nexus_file) and [PhyloXML](http://en.wikipedia.org/wiki/PhyloXML)
+The available/applicable computer readable formats of the phylogenetic trees are [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html), [NEXUS](http://en.wikipedia.org/wiki/Nexus_file) and [PhyloXML](http://en.wikipedia.org/wiki/PhyloXML).

 Programs to be used to visualize and edit phylogenetic trees:
 [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).